Edinburgh’s Murderers and Monsters

 So if you haven’t yet indulged in one of their walking tours, you really should consider putting it on your To Do list this year.
-Our very own Rachel Lane took the plunge just last week (in the rain), to learn about this Jeykll and Hyde city on their tour entitled The Dark Side.
+One of our very own team took the plunge (in the rain), to learn about this Jeykll and Hyde city on their tour entitled The Dark Side.
 Here she picks up the story …

 My tour was to begin at 6.30pm outside Starbucks, 124 High Street.
 It was a miserable night – dark, windy and raining, and as I sat in the coffee shop nursing a mocha to keep my hands warm, I wondered if it would be running at all!

 With the choice of English or Spanish, it turned out 26 people arrived for the English tour, and there was a sizeable number for the Spanish tour too, so it was evidently popular despite the bad weather.
 A good sign!

 Our guide was an animated woman in a blue coat called Jen, who was enthusiastic, great with the kids in the group and had a lot of passion for her job.
 She informed us the tour would be around two hours long (so